Owen Hunt: Storylines

-In season 9 Cristina and Owen's marriage is again very strained.
-Cristina is working at Mayo Clinic and Owen in Seattle but she returns.
-Owen asks for a divorce.
-He later shows that he is still in love with her and only asked for a divorce so Cristina and the others involved in the plane crash get the money.
-Cristina and Owen reconcile in episode 9 before Bailey's wedding.
+In Season 9, Cristina and Owen's marriage is again very strained.
+Cristina is working at Mayo Clinic and Owen is in Seattle but she eventually returns and then Owen asks for a divorce.
+He later shows that he is still in love with her and only asked for a divorce so Cristina and the others involved in the plane crash could get the money.
+Cristina and Owen reconcile in episode 9 before Miranda Bailey's (Chandra Wilson) wedding.

-In season 10, Cristina decides to accept a job to run a state of the art clinic in Switzerland.
-Owen supports her decision as he realizes no good could come from him asking her to stay, but requests her not to leave him until she has to leave him for good, following which, they both spend two weeks leading to her permanent departure together.
+In Season 10, Cristina decides to accept a job to run a state of the art clinic in Switzerland.
+Owen supports her decision as he realizes no good could come from him asking her to stay.
+He requests that Cristina not to leave him until she has to leave him for good, and they spend the two weeks leading to her permanent departure together.
 While saying her farewell to her colleagues of the last seven years, there is a possible act of terrorism in Seattle, which later turns out to be just a gas main explosion.
-Cristina has a quick but emotional goodbye hug with Derek, Bailey, and Webber, leaves her shares of the hospital to Alex, and dances it out with Meredith one last time to an old favorite song.
-Owen, however, is busy saving a patient in the O.R., so they share a silent goodbye through the gallery's glass.
+Cristina has a quick but emotional goodbye hug with Derek, Bailey, and Webber; leaves her shares of the hospital to Alex; and dances it out with Meredith one last time to an old favorite song.
+Owen, however, is busy saving a patient in the operating room so they share a silent goodbye through the gallery's glass.